 My life is a journey shaped by challenges, growth, and countless memorable moments.
 Every experience, whether big or small, contributes to who I am today.

-Well done Hercules!
+Well done Hercules! {ie AI}

-He didn't supply the bird.
+He even supplied the bird.

 My Very brief CV

-Written for media use in 2000 elsewhere.
+Written for written use in 1998.

-- Prof Alan Harrison's career included being an Admissions Tutor and Lecturer in Gastronomy at Surrey University, Director of the Edinburgh Hotel School at Crewe Toll, an Open University Tutor/Examiner within the Post-Grad course in Educational Management and Head of Faculty of Community Studies at Canterbury College.
+Prof Alan Harrison's career included being an Admissions Tutor and Lecturer in Gastronomy at Surrey University, Director of the Edinburgh Hotel School at Crewe Toll, an Open University Tutor/Examiner within the Post-Grad course in Educational Management and Head of Faculty of Community Studies at Canterbury College.

-His books include Gastronomy 1962 and Are We Really What We Eat 1986.
+3. His books include Gastronomy 1962 and Are We Really What We Eat?
+1986.

 Longer CV